nyaruka/temba-components/README.md

 Some of the components:

-- temba-select - Advanced select widget with support for remote fetching and filtering.
+- `<temba-select/>` Advanced select widget with support for remote fetching and filtering.
 Also supports multi selection with the ability to enter expressions.

-- temba-completion - Completion widget for completing RP-style expressions
+- `<temba-completion/>` Completion widget for completing RP-style expressions
-- temba-textinput - Standard text field with baked in support for date picking
+- `<temba-textinput/>` - Standard text field with baked in support for date picking
-- temba-charcount - SMS segment counter attachable to elements for monitoring
+- `<temba-charcount/>` - SMS segment counter attachable to elements for monitoring
-- temba-store - In page cache for RP core data types
+- `<temba-store/>` - In page cache for RP core data types
-- temba-options - Generic option list with configurable rendering, remote list paging, and keyboard support.
+- `<temba-options/>` - Generic option list with configurable rendering, remote list paging, and keyboard support.
 Used by temba-select, temba-completion, and temba-list
-- temba-list - Block rendered option list
+- `<temba-list/>` - Block rendered option list
-- temba-dialog - Basic modal
+- `<temba-dialog/>` - Basic modal
-- temba-modax - Fancier modal that fetches and submits html rendered forms and is triggered by a slot element
+- `<temba-modax/>` - Fancier modal that fetches and submits html rendered forms and is triggered by a slot element
 - .. and many more

 ## Install